sfergusond/Running2Win-Strava-Importer/README.md

 ### If the program quits unexpectedly or becomes stuck for more than a couple minutes:
 1) Close and re-open the terminal window
 2) Go to Strava and check the date of the most recent activity that was uploaded
-2) Then re-run the program by copy/pasting `python R2WImporter.py i`
+3) Re-run the program by copy/pasting `python R2WImporter.py i`
+4) Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
+Make sure your login info is also correct.

 # Features